 Center for Social Concern

-Hopkins Engage, powered by GivePulse, is the university’s community engagement platform that allows JHU students, staff, and faculty to connect directly with community partners, Baltimore nonprofit agencies, and other community-engaged campus departments.
 The platform provides easy search function for you to connect directly with organizations and projects you care about!
 Any Hopkins affiliate can log in through single sign-on with your JHED ID.
-You can become a member of JHU, the Center for Social Concern, and any other campus partners that are of interest to you and start getting connected.
+Start connecting by becoming a member of JHU and the Center for Social Concern.

 Have questions?
 Please email hopkins_engage@jhu.edu.